minshi123/gitlab/doc/user/project/code_owners.md

 ## The syntax of Code Owners files

-Files can be specified using the same kind of patterns you would use in the `.gitignore` file followed by the `@username` or email of one or more users, or by the `@name` of one or more groups that should be owners of the file.
+Files can be specified using the same kind of patterns you would use in the `.gitignore` file followed by one or more of:

+- a user's `@username`
+- an email address
+- the `@name` of one or more groups that should be owners of the file

 Groups must be added as [members of the project](members/index.md), or they will be ignored.

 Starting in [GitLab 13.0](https://gitlab.com/gitlab-org/gitlab/-/issues/32432), you can additionally specify